Tennessee voters were challenged at the polls for wearing Black Lives Matter and ‘I Can’t Breathe’ shirts, election official says

 When county officials reminded the poll worker, who has not been identified, of the training that all poll workers undergo — and which this year specifically addressed that racial justice slogans are permitted at the polls — he pushed back, Thompson said.
 She described the poll worker as expressing his belief that Black Lives Matter and the slogan “I Can’t Breathe” were “political statements connected to the Democratic Party.”

-The issue garnered more attention after Antonio Parkinson, a Democratic member of the Tennessee legislature, referenced the incident on his Facebook page and praised the Shelby County Election Commission for firing the poll worker.
+The issue garnered more attention after Antonio Parkinson, a Democratic member of the Tennessee legislature, referred to the incident on his Facebook page and praised the Shelby County Election Commission for firing the poll worker.

 Electioneering, or engaging in activity that supports a particular candidate or party, is broadly prohibited at the polls, though specific rules about what voters can say, wear or display while as they cast their ballots vary by state.